WP-API/client-js/README.md

 var post = new wp.api.models.Posts({ title:'new test' } );
 post.save();

-// Get a collection of the post's categories var postCategories = post.getCategories();
+// Get a collection of the post's categories (returns a promise)
+// Uses _embedded data if available, in which case promise resolves immediately. post.getCategories().done( function( categories ) {
+	// ... do something with the categories.

-// The new post has an single Category: Uncategorized postCategories.at( 0 ).get('name');
+	// The new post has an single Category: Uncategorized postCategories.at( 0 ).get( 'name' );
 	// response -> "Uncategorized"
+} );

+// Get a posts author User model. post.getAuthorUser().done( function( user ){
+	// ... do something with user
+} );

+// Get a posts featured image Media model. post.getFeaturedImage().done( function( image ){
+	// ... do something with image
+} );

-// Set the post categories
+// Set the post categories.
 post.setCategories( [ 'apples', 'oranges' ] );

 // Get all the categories